Defining Firearms in the State of California

 - Shotguns

 However, this is not a comprehensive list of firearms in California.
-Rockets and rocket launchers are also considered firearms in our state.
-Other devices that can propel projectiles are also considered firearms.
+Rocket launchers/projectile launchers are also considered firearms in our state.
+Other devices that can propel projectiles in a similar way to projectile launchers are also considered firearms.
 In some cases, flares may also be classified as firearms by the state.

 Exceptions to Firearm Classification